Kirsten Coelho: The Return

 ‘The Return’ brings together several new and recent works inspired by Grecian and Roman artefacts and architectural remnants.
 Coelho’s forms are suggestive of columns, statues and plinths, creating elusive modern ruins.
 It includes the installation ‘Ithaca’ 2020 inspired by Homer’s epic tale ‘The Odyssey’ (900-700 BC) and the ancient Greek island seen by Odysseus on his return home after a ten-year journey.
 Alongside this work, ‘Passages’ 2019 considers physical and symbolic changes to ideas of home and material culture abstracted by time and different cultural contexts.

 Exhibition Tour with Kirsten Coelho

 1.00pm Saturday 5 June 2021 | UNSW Galleries.
 Free with registration.

-Join Adelaide-based ceramicist Kirsten Coelho for an intimate tour of the ‘The Return’.
-This exhibition brings together new and recent works in porcelain that fuse the precious and the everyday, inspired by Grecian and Roman artefacts and architectural remnants.
-In this tour, Coelho will discuss the framework of art historical, literary and cinematic references that have driven her practice for the past twenty years.
+Join Kirsten Coelho for an intimate tour of the exhibition and a discussion on the art historical, literary and cinematic references that have driven her practice for the past twenty years.